 During 2012, two of our limited partners exercised their conversion rights to exchange all of their 112,588 partnership units.
 At our discretion, we converted 23,294 partnership units into an equal number of our common shares.
 The partnership conversion price was \$17.00 per partnership unit.
 At our discretion, we elected to satisfy the conversion of 89,294 limited partnership units with cash.
 We paid the limited partners \$2,764,000, which represents the closing price of our common stock on the redemption date plus \$0.05 per share multiplied by the number of limited partnership units redeemed.
 The amount we paid upon redemption exceeded the book value of the limited partnership interest redeemed by \$1,246,000.
 Accordingly, the \$1,246,000 excess book value of the limited partners' interest in the partnership was reclassified to stockholders' equity.
 We accounted for these conversions as an equity transaction because there was no change in control requiring consolidation or deconsolidation and remeasurement.
-Subsequent to these partnership conversions, the assets held by the limited partnership was terminated.
+Subsequent to these partnership conversions, the assets held by the limited partnership were transferred to other subsidiaries of the Company and the limited partnership was terminated.
 At December 31, 2012 and 2013, we had no shares of our common stock reserved under any partnership agreements.